joedolson/access-monitor/readme.txt

 * Add filters and filters and filters.
 	- Prep for pre-process post tests
 	- Relate reports to authors
+	- Create rules UI for whether post publish should be blocked.
+* Create ignore list
+* Add CTA to contact me about how to fix issues.
+* [Note:] Issues data: will be adding content field

+= 1.0.5 =

+* Simpler CSS on front-end.
+* Bug Fix: REF URL (no longer in result)
+*

+= 1.0.4 =

+* Added Language: Portuguese (Brazil)

 = 1.0.3 =